dfithian/th-tutorial/README.md

-# Template Haskell Workshop
+# Template Haskell Tutorial

-This is the repository for a Template Haskell workshop.
+This is the repository for a Template Haskell tutorial.
 See [the proposal](doc/proposal.md) for the original inspiration.

 ## Setup

 [Markdown Unlit](https://hackage.haskell.org/package/markdown-unlit) is a GHC plugin for rendering Markdown as Literate Haskell.
-Exercises in this workshop are written in Markdown, so we need to install the package.
+Exercises in this tutorial are written in Markdown, so we need to install the package.

 ```bash
 stack install markdown-unlit